facetint/FdF/README.md

 ![image](https://github.com/facetint/FdF/assets/99668549/8e04f711-a3f7-4a3e-939f-0fa7a585adc5)

 ▶︎ In 3D space, rotation can occur about the x, y, or z-axis.

+▶︎ Our goal is to construct three 3x3 matrices, one for each rotation about one of the axes.